Skip to content

 Vietnamese has a lot of pronouns, right?

-They say Vietnamese is the language where it’s impossible to say ‘I love you’.
-Actually, that’s a bit misleading… How you say it depends on who you are and who you’re talking to.
-In Vietnamese the words for ‘you’ and ‘I’ are all relative.
+You might have heard Vietnamese is the language where it’s impossible to say ‘I love you’ but that’s a bit misleading… How you say it depends on who you are and who you’re talking to.

 They're both saying 'I love you'.